sefeoglu/gym_self_drive/README.md

 Compulational loss uses Kullback-Leibler divergence loss and reconstruction loss.

-As a result of the project, number of convolution filter affects the timing of high rewrads.This project is an another application of Monkey Car solution in [1].
+As a result of the project, number of convolution filter affects the timing of high rewrads.This VAE benefits configs of Monkey Car solution in [1] and it uses VAE part of World Model solution.

 # Neural Network Model